SOFTS-Raw sugar gains on prospect of more India export curbs

 COCOA

-* September London cocoa LCCc2 rose 2% to 1,742 pounds per tonne, having hit a three-month low on Thursday.
+* September London cocoa LCCc2 rose 37 pounds, or 2.2%, to 1,745 pounds per tonne, having hit a three-month low on Thursday.

-(Reporting by Maytaal Angel and Nigel Hunt; Editing by Amy Caren Daniel)
+(Reporting by Marcelo Teixeira, Maytaal Angel and Nigel Hunt; Editing by Amy Caren Daniel and Marguerita Choy)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.